zjwegert/GridapTopOpt.jl/README.md

 - [x] Higher order FEs breaks `Advection.jl` in parallel.
 - [x] `create_dof_permutation` doesn't work for periodic models.
 - [x] `MultiFieldFESpace` breaks `ElasticitySolver`
-- [ ] `NonlinearFEStateMap` breaks in parallel due need for transpose of jacobian.
+- [x] `NonlinearFEStateMap` breaks in parallel due need for transpose of jacobian.
 This likely means there is also a bug in `AffineFEStateMap` when dealing with non-symmetric weak forms.
 See `scripts/nonlinear_adjoint_MWE.jl`
 - [ ] Inverse homogenisation problems over allocate the stiffness matrix.
 Only one stiffness matrix should be assembled, then we should create a larger block matrix from this.
 - [ ] There appears to be a memory leak in `write_vtk`.
+- [ ] PETSc's GAMG preconditioner breaks for split Dirichlet DoFs (e.g., x constrained while y free for a single node).
+There is no simple fix for this.
+I would recommend instead using MUMPS or another preconditioner.

 ## Some notes on auto differentiation